CONTACT: Lindsay Murphy / Tim Ebner

 (202) 463-2436, firstname.lastname@example.org

-WASHINGTON - The American Forest & Paper Association (AF&PA) released its March 2019 Printing-Writing Monthly report on April 16.
+WASHINGTON -- The American Forest & Paper Association (AF&PA) today released its March 2020 Printing-Writing Monthly report.

-According to the March 2019 Printing-Writing Monthly report from AF&PA, total printing-writing paper shipments decreased 10 percent in March compared to March 2018.
-U.S. purchases of total printing-writing papers declined five percent in March compared to the same month last year.
-Total printing-writing paper inventory levels increased 1 percent from February 2019.
+According to the report, total printing-writing paper shipments decreased four percent in March compared to March 2019.
+U.S. purchases of total printing-writing papers decreased seven percent in March compared to the same month last year.
+Total printing-writing paper inventory levels decreased four percent when compared to February 2020.

 # # #